Daniel-KM/Omeka-S-module-AdvancedResourceTemplate/README.md

 ### Automatic value

 This option can be set at template level or template property level.
-The aim is the same, but when created, the property level display the input in the form.
+The aim is the same, but when created, the property level displays the input in the form.

 #### Property level

 The value specified in the field will be appended to the resource.

 The value may be a simple string or a json representation of a value (like in the api).
-The type of the value should be one specified in the data types of the template property.
+The type of the value should be the one specified in the data types of the template property.
 A check is done for validity, for example the id should exists when the data type is a resource.

 Some basic placeholders can be used with json dot notation and basic twig-like